mercadolibre/toiler/README.md

 ## Credits
+[Sebastian Schepens](https://github.com/sschepens) for the creation of the proyect.

-Much of the credit goes to [Pablo Cantero](https://github.com/phstc), creator of [Shoryuken](https://github.com/phstc/shoryuken), and [everybody who contributed to it](https://github.com/phstc/shoryuken/graphs/contributors).
+But much of the credit goes to [Pablo Cantero](https://github.com/phstc), creator of [Shoryuken](https://github.com/phstc/shoryuken), and [everybody who contributed to it](https://github.com/phstc/shoryuken/graphs/contributors).

 ## Contributing